Array (Sequential Storage)

 // retrieve values using index

-Let’s use C++ as an example.
-What happens when you write int arr[10]
+Let’s look at C++ as an example.
+What happens when we write int arr[10]?
+Here’s what this does:

-into the 4 bytes starting from this address.
+2into the 4 bytes that start at this address.

 For Beginners